Your Baby's Growth: 10 Months

 - Is your baby on the move?
 Crawling will burn calories, so weight gain might be less with this new mobility.

 - Is your baby more interested in playing peek-a-boo or dropping the spoon on the floor than eating?
 The world is a fascinating place, and your baby is learning new things every day.
 Try not to distract your baby during mealtime.
 Also watch for signs that your little one has eaten enough.

 - Are you introducing the right kinds of foods?
-As your baby gets better at eating, pay more attention to the texture and types of foods you serve.
+As your baby gets better at eating, pay more attention to the texture and variety of foods you serve.
 If your child isn't interested in puréed baby foods, try soft table foods and finger foods that are safe and fun.

 One of the best things you can do for your baby is to eat well and be physically active yourself.
-Your baby has a better chance of growing up fit if good health habits are part of the family's way of life.
+Your baby has a better chance of growing up fit if healthy habits are part of the family's way of life.
 You'll be a good role model — and have the energy to keep up with your little one.